nimaeskandary/serverless-ts-npm-workspaces/docs/Package_Configration.md

 ### Webpack

 * currently `webpack.config.js` is used when running serverless to build the handlers and bundle dependencies
-    * this sorts out the dependency mess of using npm workspaces and typescript references and typescript path mapping
+    * this sorts out the dependency mess of using npm workspaces, typescript references, typescript path mapping
 * **TODO** similar webpack configurations can be created to build packages that need to published to an npm registry